0808 808 4000 Get help now

 Council tax

-The cause of action (when the limitation period starts running) for council tax, is when the council first sent a bill to you.
-Unreasonable delays in sending bills could be grounds for making a complaint to the council and, if unresolved, the Local Government Ombudsman.
+The cause of action (when the limitation period starts running) for council tax is when the council first sent a bill to you.
+Unreasonable delays in sending bills could be grounds for making a complaint to the council and, if unresolved, to the Local Government and Social Care Ombudsman.
 Contact us for advice.

-For more information about dealing with council tax arrears, see our Council tax arrears fact sheet.
+For more information about dealing with council tax arrears, see our Council tax arrears guide.

 Liability orders

 Once the council has obtained a liability order, there is no time limit for enforcing it.
 There may be limits on how the council can enforce old liability orders.
-Contact us for advice.
+Contact us for advice about this.

 Mortgage shortfalls